Trump aims to lock down supporters in Iowa counties that he flipped from Democrats in 2016

-OTTUMWA, Iowa (AP) — Former President Donald Trump will be in southeast Iowa on Sunday in the middle of a fall campaign push aimed at locking in supporters with large organizing events.
+OTTUMWA, Iowa (AP) — Former President Donald Trump was in southeast Iowa Sunday in the middle of a fall campaign push aimed at locking in supporters with large organizing events.

-As he has with his other recent travels to the leadoff caucus state, Trump will campaign in an area that formerly supported Democrats but has embraced him.
+As he has with his other recent travels to the leadoff caucus state, Trump was campaigning in an area that formerly supported Democrats but has embraced him, as the influence trade unions once held has shrunk and lost voters to Republicans.

-Trump was planning to headline an afternoon event in Ottumwa, where his campaign was expecting more than 1,000 potential supporters.
+Trump was headlining an afternoon event in Ottumwa, where 2,500 packed the inside of an event hall at the Bridge View Center in Ottumwa.
 The small city is a hub in eastern Iowa and the seat of Wapello County, one of 31 counties Trump carried in 2016 that Democrat Barack Obama had won four years earlier.

+It was Trump’s second trip in two weeks to eastern Iowa, where he was drawing large crowds, as his campaign has sought to step up their press to urge voters to commit to support him in the Jan.
+15 caucuses, where more than a half-dozen other Republicans are vying to rise as a threat to his popularity within the party.

+“With your support on Monday, Jan.
+15, we’re going to win the caucuses in an historic landslide,” Trump told the packed event hall in Ottumwa Sunday.

 Trump, the first Republican to capture the county since the Eisenhower administration, campaigned the week before in northeast Iowa.
 There, he drew about 1,400 to rural Jackson County along the Mississippi River and almost 2,000 to Dubuque County to the north.
 Like Wapello, Dubuque County had been a Democratic stronghold for decades before 2016.